broadinstitute/gatk/.github/ISSUE_TEMPLATE.md

 _Describe the problem below.
 Provide **screenshots** , **stacktrace** , **logs** where appropriate._

 #### Steps to reproduce
 _Tell us how to reproduce this issue.
-If possible, include command lines that reproduce the problem on a test case on one of the gsa* servers._
+If possible, include command lines that reproduce the problem.
+(The support team may follow up to ask you to upload data to reproduce the issue.)_

 #### Expected behavior
 _Tell us what should happen_